genesisneo/project-hermes/README.md

 $ gulp --gulpfile ./utilities/data.js --creative Creatives/Service/creativeName/xx/_123/preview.html
 ```

 This command will take all the possible text values from Tech Team's text database for your page and save it locally at this path `./data/texts.json`.
 Once the texts are successfully downloaded, you can now test `index.html` locally.
 Please note that when you test `index.html` without getting the data, `index.html` won't work.
+You should also include `default.html` where `index.html` is.
+Once testing is done, you can then move `default.html` to it respective folder.

 **Module**